appgardenstudios/hyaline-github-app-config/README.md

 - `_extracted-documentation` - Contains `documentation.db` with the extracted documentation

 ### Manual - Run Audit
 Generated and maintained by the Doctor workflow at `.github/workflows/_manual_audit.yml` based on configurations in the `audits/` directory.
-Provides a dropdown interface to select and run specific audits.
+Provides a dropdown interface to select and run a specific audit.

 **Usage:** Run manually via workflow dispatch to run a specific audit.
 The dropdown options are automatically updated by the Doctor workflow.